Police and probity checks for licensing

-You can also fill in a form and submit it by mail or in person to a Territory Business Centre:
+You can also apply by filling in the below form and submitting it by mail, email or in person to a Territory Business Centre:

 This form gives your permission for all of the following:

-- a check of criminal records or other information held by NT and Interstate Police
+- a check of criminal records or other information held by NT and interstate police

-- the release of details of any convictions against you in the NT or elsewhere.
-Convictions over 10 years old may not be considered unless relevant to the licence applied for.
+- the release of details of any convictions against you in the NT or elsewhere (convictions over 10 years old may not be considered unless relevant to the licence applied for).

-To get fingerprinted follow these steps:
+To only get a fingerprint check, follow these steps:

 Step 1.
-If you live in Darwin or outer Darwin area, contact SafeNT in Smith Street to arrange an appointment.
-For other areas within the Northern Territory contact your local Police Station.
+If you live in Darwin or the greater Darwin area, call Safe NT on 1800 723 368 to arrange an appointment.
+For other areas in the NT, contact your local NT Police station.

 Step 4.
-Have your fingerprints taken.
+Get your fingerprints taken.

 How probity checks are done